davison/ha-sinkhole/CONTRIBUTING.md

 ## Adding a new image
 1. Create a new immediate sub-directory under the repository root (e.g., `./my-component/`).
 2. Add a `Containerfile` (don't use `Dockerfile`) in that directory.
-3. Add a `VERSION` file with the initial version number for the component
+3. Add a `VERSION` file with the initial version number for the component (e.g., `0.1.0` without a 'v' prefix)
 4. Add the build arg and the 4 OCI labels
 ```Dockerfile
   ARG BUILD_VERSION